-Here is everything you need to know about assumable VA loans, including the process to follow to assume a VA loan and the pros and cons of this transaction.
+Here is everything you need to know about VA assumable loans, including the process to follow to assume a VA loan, criteria for the homebuyer, and the pros and cons of this transaction.

 If the original loan was a VA Guaranteed Home Loan that closed after March 1, 1988, it is a VA assumable loan.
 VA assumable loans allow a homebuyer to take over a homeowner’s mortgage, including the existing loan's balance, the interest rate, and the monthly mortgage payments, as long as the buyer satisfies the original lender’s borrowing requirements.
 VA loan assumption is subject to the original lender and VA approval.

 Unlike the VA mortgage loans, which are only available to active or retired Service Members and their families, anyone the lender deems qualified is eligible to take over the loan.
+This means that even non-veteran homebuyers can assume a VA loan.
 The lending requirements vary depending on the seller’s financial institution, but borrowers must typically satisfy the following criteria:

 - The homebuyers must have a credit score of at least 580.